BonJovi1/Image-Mosaicing/README.md

 # Image-Mosaicing
+The note may take a long time to load on GitHub.
+Use the jupyter notebook viewer: [nbviewer](https://nbviewer.jupyter.org/github/BonJovi1/Image-Mosaicing/blob/master/code.ipynb) \
 Estimating the homography between images and stitching them together to form a panorama.
 Stereo correspondences are computed using various techniques to understand stereo calibration.

 ### Image Stitching